Phantom Blood: DIO

 - The Assimilator: Able to consume organic matter by touching it.

-- Crazy-Prepared: When Jojo challenges them to a fight after giving him time to train, they immediately force a time-delayed poison into his body so they can use a Poison-and-Cure Gambit to make sure he can't back out.
+- Crazy-Prepared: When Jojo challenges them to a fight after giving him time to train, they immediately force a time-delayed poison into his body so they can use a Poison and Cure Gambit to make sure he can't back out.
 Esidisi, Wamuu, and Kars were all carrying hollow rings filled with poison just for this purpose.
-They also ensure that their rings are filled with different poisons and fuse them into Joseph's vital organs to ensure that their victim must face them individually and can't remove the rings surgically just to ensure that there is no escape.
+They also ensure that their rings are filled with different poisons and fuse them into Joseph's vital organs to ensure that their victim must face them individually and can't remove the rings surgically just to ensure that there is no escape, while other similar piercings of theirs carry the antidotes.

 - Determinator: Their Healing Factors allow them to come back from life-threatening injuries and make them very difficult to kill.
 And even after suffering injuries beyond the scope of their Healing Factors, they still keep fighting.